JanMarvin/drat/index.md

 drat::addRepo("JanMarvin")
 ```

+Afterwards you can install simply using `install.packages()`.

-Currently it contains `nlsur` and `readspss`.
+Currently it contains [`nlsur`](https://github.com/JanMarvin/nlsur) and [`readspss`](https://github.com/JanMarvin/readspss).

+## R-packages in this repo

+### nlsur

+R-package for nonlinear seemingly unrelated estimation.
+This allows estimation
+of demand systems in R (like the famous almost ideal demand system).

+### readspss

+R-package to import/export SPSS sav and por files to and from R. The package is
+written from scratch using code snippets from different other sources PSPP/TDA
+and foreign.
+The package should import every por and sav file out there in the
+wild.

+## Binary builds

-Packages are known to build on MacOs too, but I do not own a Mac and since have
+Packages are known to build on MacOS too, but I do not own a Mac and since have
 no way to provide Mac binaries.